Hart Island: Burials

 The dead are buried in trenches.
 Babies are placed in coffins, which are stacked in groups of 100, measuring five coffins deep and usually in twenty rows.
 Adults are placed in larger pine boxes placed according to size, and are stacked in sections of 150, measuring three coffins deep in two rows and laid out in a grid system.
 There are seven sizes of coffins, which range from 1 to 7 ft long.
 Each box is labeled with an identification number, the person's age, ethnicity, and the place where the body was found, if applicable.
-Prior to civilian contractors doing the actual burials which began in 2020, inmates from the nearby Rikers Island jail were paid fifty cents an hour to bury bodies on Hart Island.
+Before civilian contractors began doing the actual burials in 2020, inmates from the nearby Rikers Island jail were paid fifty cents an hour to bury bodies on Hart Island.

 The bodies of adults are frequently disinterred when families are able to locate their relatives through DNA, photographs and fingerprints kept on file at the Office of Chief Medical Examiner of the City of New York.
 There were an average of 72 disinterments per year from 2007 to 2009.
 As a result, the adults' coffins are staggered to expedite removal.
 Children, mostly infants, are rarely disinterred.
 Regulations stipulate that the coffins generally must remain untouched for 25 years, except in cases of disinterment.

 Approximately half of the burials are of children under five who are identified and died in New York City's hospitals, where the mothers signed papers authorizing a "City Burial."
 The mothers were generally unaware of what the phrase meant.
 Many other interred have families who live abroad or out of state and whose relatives search extensively; these searches are made more difficult because burial records are currently kept within the prison system.
 An investigation into the handling of the infant burials was opened in response to a criminal complaint made to the New York State Attorney General's Office in 2009.

 Burial records on microfilm at the Municipal Archives indicate that until 1913, burials of unknowns were in single plots, and identified adults and children were buried in mass graves.
 In 1913, the trenches were separated to facilitate the more frequent disinterment of adults.
 Coffins are stacked three deep with 150 coffins assigned to each plot, and marked with GPS coordinates.
 The potter's field is also used to dispose of amputated body parts, which are placed in boxes labeled "limbs".
 Ceremonies have not been conducted at the burial site since the 1950s.
 In the past, burial trenches were re-used after 25–50 years, allowing for sufficient decomposition of the remains.
 Since then, however, historic buildings have been demolished to make room for new burials.
 A tall, white peace monument was erected by New York City prison inmates at the top of a hill that was known as "Cemetery Hill" following World War II and was dedicated in October 1948.